oykubeliz/oua_bootcamp_41/README.md

  ### **Sprint Retrospective**
-- The score for Sprint 1 is 18.
+- The score for Sprint 1 is 20.
 - It was decided to complete the map in the 2nd Sprint.
 - The character's mechanics are coded and its animations are programmed.
+- Enemy's AI logic programmed.
 - It was decided that communication among team members should be increased in future sprints.